kq1231/website/docs/guides/python/packaging-app-for-distribution.md

 ### Splash screen

 By default, generated iOS app will be showing a splash screen with an image from `assets` directory (see below) or Flet logo.
-You can disable splash screen for Android app with `--no-ios-splash` option.
+You can disable splash screen for iOS app with `--no-ios-splash` option.

 ## `flet build macos`